 - After 5-6 mins remove the lid and turn the prawns, then put the lid once again to let it cook properly from both sides.
 And it takes total 10-15 mins for me to cook the prawns from both sides.

-- Serve this chingri macher malai curry with piping hot rice and gondhoraj lebu, believe me, it’s just awesome.
+- Chingri macher malai curry is ready, serve this prawn curry with piping hot rice and gondhoraj lebu, believe me, it’s just awesome.

 - If you wish, you may remove the shell of the prawns, but intact the head and tail portion of it.

 - Don’t remove its head, as the oil inside its head tastes truly good and that enhance the taste of the curry too.